The Picardy Sheepdog Shop

 Fun Fact: This breed have the unusual ability to hold eye contact with other hoomans and other dogs for an exceptionally long period of time, which is thought to be a way of communicating or showing interest, though it has been constructed as a negative sign of aggression

 |Height (at the withers)||Males 61cm – 66 cm, Females 56cm – 61cm|

 |Coat||Moderately Long, Coarse and Crisp to the Touch|

 |Common health issues||Elbow dysplasia, Hip dysplasia, Lupoid onychodystrophy, Multifocal retinopathy, Progressive retinal atrophy|

 |Other Names||Picard, Berger de Picardie, Picardy Shepherd, Picardy Sheepdog|

-These doggies are discussed as being extremely loyal in nature, and always by your side no matter what!
-Additionally, they make excellent pets as they get along with everyone, whether that be dogs, 'hoomans' and children!
-However they do need plenty of socialisation as they are prone to becoming territorial if they aren't expose to meting new people.
-Though they don't have high prey drives, their instinct to herd may mean they tried to herd up both animals and children!
+These dogs are discussed as being extremely loyal in nature, and always by your side no matter what!
+Additionally, they make excellent pets as they get along with everyone, whether that be dogs, hoomans and children!
+However they do need plenty of socialisation as they are prone to becoming territorial if they're not exposed to meting new people.
+Though they don't have high prey drives, their instinct to herd may mean they try to herd up both animals and children!
 However, they are very quick to learn new things, and so long as they receive lots of training with use of positive reinforcement, they should grow into happy and well-rounded dogs!
-They are also very active doggies and so would do best in a home where they have lots of space to run around and a large garden to stretch their legs!
+They are also very active and so would do best in a home where they have lots of space to run around and a large garden to stretch their legs!
 They are sometimes prone to developing separation anxiety if left alone for too long, so would do better with a family where at least one person was at home for most of the day.
-Overall, for the right family, they make fantastic pets!